Virtual reality-based adjunctive therapy interventions for neurodiverse students

 If this is what my therapy was like, I wouldn’t complain so much.
 In fact, I’d want more therapy!

-— J.J., Chicagoland student with autism
+— J.J., Chicago-area student with autism

 Real Therapy - Real Fun